Yoga Journal: Coverage

-Criticism
+Analysis

+Images of women

 The social historian Sarah Schrank records that co-founder Judith Lasater "made waves" with her public criticism of the magazine in 2010; in Lasater's view, "photos of naked or half-naked women ... do not teach the viewer about yoga practice or themselves.
 They aren't even about the celebration of the beauty of the human body or the beauty of the poses [asanas], which I support.
 These ads are just about selling a product."

 The journalist Rosalie Murphy, writing in The Atlantic in 2014, stated that Yoga Journal and similar yoga magazines are illustrated in "nearly every spread" with a thin woman, nearly always white; the image of yoga that is conveyed is, she argues, that yoga is intended for affluent white women.
 Murphy notes that the apparent stereotype is grounded in reality: in a 2012 study by Yoga Journal itself, over 80% of American practitioners of yoga were white.

 The scholars Agi Wittich and Patrick McCartney wrote in 2020 that the image of contemporary yoga is the idealized, fit, young, slim, white, female yoga body, commercialized on the covers of glossy magazines such as Yoga Journal, and that non-lineage yoga evolved in reaction against that image.

 In January 2019, Yoga Journal exceptionally published two covers for the magazine, one showing a slim white woman, the other showing a larger black woman, both accompanied by a headline "The Leadership Issue", intended to examine the evolution of yoga and the part played by "lineage, social media, and power dynamics."
 The pair of covers drew a strong response, leading the journal's brand director, Tasha Eichenseher, to respond with an apology that "we caused harm" to "communities that have been disproportionately excluded from yoga", and an explanation that she was "working to make Yoga Journal more representative—regarding age, race, ability, body type, yoga style, gender, and experience."

+Advertising

+In 2024, Nandini Bhalla and colleagues analysed Yoga Journal's "lifestyle advertorials" published between 2008 and 2017.
+The products most frequently featured were health supplements or remedies, and items such as clothing and shoes.
+The format most often used was the magazine's regular "Off the Mat" feature, stated to be promoting products from "our partners".
+Images in the advertorials were most commonly of products and of women practising yoga.
+Other than "Off the Mat", formats used included "text heavy" pages (with coloured headings, paragraphs of text, and a few small images) and "Gift Guides".
+The researchers commented that advertisements meant to resemble "editorial content" would mainly cover yoga education and practice, the advertorials instead mainly presented "clothing and herbal supplements".
+They echoed Erin Vinoski and colleagues' 2017 analysis of a definite "shift from yoga's philosophical roots of non-possessiveness and moderation" to commercialisation in Yoga Journal's advertisements over four decades.